duymainek/vietqr_gen/README.md

 [![pub package](https://img.shields.io/pub/v/vietqr_gen.svg)](https://pub.dev/packages/vietqr_gen)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A zero-dependency, type-safe Dart package for generating VietQR payload strings.
-This package strictly follows the **NAPAS 247** specification to create payloads for both **static** and **dynamic** QR codes, which can then be rendered by any QR code generation library (like `qr_flutter`).
+A zero-dependency, type-safe Dart package for generating and parsing VietQR payload strings.
+This package strictly follows the **NAPAS 247** specification to create and analyze payloads for both **static** and **dynamic** QR codes, which can then be rendered by any QR code generation library (like `qr_flutter`).

 ## Features

 - ✅ **NAPAS Compliant**: Follows the official specification for VietQR
 - 🔄 **Static & Dynamic QR**: Generate QR codes for both simple transfers (static) and transfers with a pre-filled amount and message (dynamic)
+- 🔍 **QR Parsing**: Parse and extract information from existing VietQR payloads (NEW!)
 - 🏦 **Comprehensive Bank List**: Includes a type-safe `Bank` enum for all major Vietnamese banks, preventing typos in bank names
 - 🔒 **Type-Safe**: Avoids common errors by using required parameters and enums
 - 🚀 **Lightweight**: No external dependencies